intvccc/raytracing-c/README.md

 # raytracing-c

-A basic ray-tracing program written in C.
+A basic ray-tracing program written in C using Dev-Cpp.